Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

         syllabus of the course;
     d)  Combine regular tests during the learning process with final exams;
-    d) Combine a number of assessment forms (exercises, essays, practice results, thematic reports, written exams, oral exams, etc.) suitable to the requirements of the course;
+    đ) Combine a number of assessment forms (exercises, essays, practice results, thematic reports, written exams, oral exams, etc.) suitable to the requirements of the course;
     e)  Combine assessment of learners\' diligence in studying and independence and creativity;
-    f)  The weights of the component assessment scores and the final exam scores are specified in the course syllabus and announced to students at the beginning of the course, in which the final exam score is mandatory and has a weight of no less than 60%;
+    g)  The weights of the component assessment scores and the final exam scores are specified in the course syllabus and announced to students at the beginning of the course, in which the final exam score is mandatory and has a weight of no less than 60%;
-    g)  Online assessment is applied when it ensures reliability, fairness and objectivity like direct assessment, and contributes no more than 50% of the subject\'s score, except for graduation subjects implemented according to the provisions of Article 37
+    h)  Online assessment is applied when it ensures reliability, fairness and objectivity like direct assessment, and contributes no more than 50% of the subject\'s score, except for graduation subjects implemented according to the provisions of Article 37